 - meet the degree requirements,

-- meet the basic science requirements and adhere to the MCAT policy,
+- meet the basic science requirements,

 - adhere to the standards of language proficiency,